-With our newest partnership, we donated more than $200,000 in 2016 and aim to raise another $300,000 over the next two years total to help the Pancreatic Cancer Action Network make significant strides in early detection, treatment, and improving clinical trial opportunities for patients.
+So in early 2016 we committed to help the Pancreatic Cancer Action Network make significant strides in early detection, treatment, and improving clinical trial opportunities for patients.

-In 2017 we committed to donating $300,000, which will fund the 2017 Tap Cancer Out – Pancreatic Cancer Action Network Translational Research Grant, which was awarded to Timothy Wang, MD.
+As part of our partnership, we funded the 2017 Tap Cancer Out – Pancreatic Cancer Action Network Translational Research Grant, which was awarded to Timothy Wang, MD.
 Dr. Wang is the Silberberg Professor of Medicine, chief of the digestive & liver diseases and director of the gastrointestinal cancer program at Columbia University Medical Center.
 The Co-principal Investigator is Paul Oberstein, MD, an assistant professor of medicine in the division of hematology/oncology at Columbia University Medical Center.
 Dr. Wang and Dr. Oberstein’s project is entitled Targeting Cholinergic Receptors to Suppress Pancreatic Cancer and, thanks to Tap Cancer Out and PanCAN, their research will be funded through 2019.
 Click here to read the full report.